 Greek and Latin Languages (GKLT) (Certificate of Graduate Study)

 Students and scholars in many disciplines (e.g. classics, history, English, Medieval studies, religious studies, philosophy) need proficiency in Latin and Greek to carry out research.
 Other students come to classics too late in their undergraduate career to acquire language proficiency at a level which qualifies them for Ph.D. or MAT programs.
 Still other students are high school teachers who want to expand their repertoire of teaching subjects or who simply want to improve their mastery of their subject matter.
 Every year, excellent students inquire about the M.A. program who do not have sufficient Greek or Latin.
-This certificate offers an intensive language experience designed for such students.
+Although some students may need to take a course or two prior to formally beginning the program in order to bring their Greek or Latin up to the level at which courses count for the certificate, this certificate offers an intensive language experience designed for such students.

 A minimum of fifteen credits chosen from the following:

 - GKLT 381: Seminar.
 Intensive study at the graduate level of Greek or Latin authors not read in the candidate's undergraduate program.
 Credit as arranged (usually three per semester).

 - This course is conventionally labeled 381A for Latin and 381B for Greek iterations.
 This course meets concurrently with LAT 211/212 or GRK 211/212 but students enrolled at the 381 level are held to higher standards and do more work.

 - Two sections of GKLT 381, one in each language, are offered every semester.